-African Medicines and COVID-19 Research (Cont....)
+African Medicines and COVID-19 Research (cont.)

-EDCTP

-- South Africa is the current chair of the WHO-AFRO's Regional Expert Committee of African Medicines and COVID-19. - R18 million has been leveraged for Phase II clinical trials from the Technology Innovation Agency. - R1 million was leveraged to support agro-processing and manufacturing activities for supporting IK-Based SMMEs producing health products (immune modulators and boosters). - R1.7 million was leveraged to support the establishment of a committee to develop a legal framework for inclusion of African medicines in Essential Medicines List at SAHPRA. - The Impact of COVID-19 on African Medicines Practitioners and their participation in Epidemic Preparedness and Response was concluded. - Medicinal Cannabis aspects of the Presidential Master-Plan on Industrialisation of Cannabis are being investigate for COVID-19 and other priority health conditions.
+R1 million was leveraged to support agro-processing and manufacturing activities for supporting IK-Based SMMEs producing health products (immune modulators and boosters).

+R1.7 million was leveraged to support the establishment of a committee to develop a legal framework for inclusion of African medicines in Essential Medicines List at SAHPRA.

+The Impact of COVID-19 on African Medicines Practitioners and their participation in Epidemic Preparedness and Response was concluded.

+Medicinal Cannabis aspects of the Presidential Master-Plan on Industrialisation of Cannabis are being investigate for COVID-19 and other priority health conditions.

-Innovation in support of a capable and developmental state
+Innovation in support of a capable and developmental state (cont.1)

-- Innovative technology solutions for basic service delivery: Water resources management, waste management, green and renewable energy solutions, sanitation, etc - Decision support tools: Energy, sanitation, procurement, spatial planning, human settlements, service delivery, infrastructure, risk & disaster management, health, climate change, etc - Integration of innovation in the public sector through an enabling policy environment. - Innovation capacity, capability and measurement: Strengthen innovation capacity for the delivery of basic services in municipalities through enhancing learning and capacity building across targeted municipalities on technology and innovation management; innovation capacity of municipalities, etc - Integration of innovation in the public sector through an enabling policy environment - e-Participation and policy modelling for local government to enable open collaboration in modelling public policies.
+- Innovative technology solutions for basic service delivery: Water resources management, waste management, green and renewable energy solutions, sanitation, etc - Decision support tools: Energy, sanitation, procurement, spatial planning, human settlements, service delivery, infrastructure, risk & disaster management, health, climate change, etc - Integration of innovation in the public sector through an enabling policy environment.